GSri30/IASmachine/README.md

 Memory\
-    -Has method to create a main Memory\
+    &nbsp;&nbsp;-Has method to create a main Memory\
-    -Each word is fixed as 40bits and is implemented using "BitsArray" data structure.(implemented seperately)\
+    &nbsp;&nbsp;-Each word is fixed as 40bits and is implemented using "BitsArray" data structure.(implemented seperately)\
-    -Creates a 2D matrix of bits (or array of "BitsArray")\
+    &nbsp;&nbsp;-Creates a 2D matrix of bits (or array of "BitsArray")\

 ProgramControlUnit\